neel24/admin-mode/README.md

 Once the bot has been added to your server, it should be granted with admin priviledges.

 These are available commands which can be run:
-- `.admin-mode` - Provides a description of the bot.
+- `.about` - Provides a description of the bot.
-- `.admin-mode-list`- Lists the available commands and the usage.
+- `.list`- Lists the available commands and the usage.
 - `.demo` - Provides a demo video of the bot.
 - `.kick` - Kicks a member from the current server.
 - `.ban` - Bans a member from the current server.